Instructors have provided the following information to generally describe what to expect in their classes.

 Attendance Policy

 Your absence may affect your grade because of your subsequent lack of knowledge and understanding.
-However, absences are NOT part of the grading formula.
+Absences are NOT part of the grading formula; however you may miss an in-class activity which could negatively affect your grade.
+When you need to miss class, it is your responsibility to catch up on what you missed.
+Use your resources.
+Student hours or the math resource center can help you fill in your gaps.
 Makeup unit exams are not given after the exam date.
 The final exam percentage may replace one or more missed or lower unit exams.

 Availability

-I am always available during my posted office hours with few exceptions which I will announce.
+I am always available during my posted student hours with few exceptions which I will announce.
 I am also on campus many other times, but an appointment would be best to take advantage of these opportunities to meet.
-I respond to emails within 24 hours on days when school is in session, but possibly longer on weekends.
+I hold online student hours for my online classes and respond to emails within 24 hours on days when school is in session, but possibly longer on weekends.